Terminating a process is a crucial part of process management in Linux.

 Since process management is a topic of its own, I am not going in the details of managing user processes and signal handling in this post.

 I am going to focus on using the SIGTERM and SIGKILL signals to terminate a process.
 I’ll also discuss why you should avoid using SIGKILL.

 What is SIGTERM?

 In UNIX-like systems, the SIGTERM signal is used for terminating a program.
 You can pretty much guess that from its name, which is made up of SIGnal and TERMinate.

-The SIGTERM can also be referred as soft kill because the process that receives the SIGTERM signal may choose to ignore it.
+The SIGTERM can also be referred as a soft kill because the process that receives the SIGTERM signal may choose to ignore it.

 In other words, it’s the polite way of killing a process.